flowtsohg/mdx-m3-viewer/README.md

 ```

 In other words, you give it a source, and a resource is returned.
-A resource in this context means a model, a texture, or a generic file (any handler that is not a model or texture handler, such as SLK).
+A resource in this context means a model or a texture.

 The source here can be anything - a string, an object, a typed array, whatever - it highly depends on your code, and on the path solver.
 Generally speaking though, the source will probably be a an url string.

-The path solver is a function with this signature: `function(src) => [finalSrc, srcExtension, isServerFetch]`, where:
+The path solver is a function with this signature: `function(src) => [finalSrc, ext, isFetch]`, where:
 * `src` is the source you gave the load call.
 * `finalSrc` is the actual source to load from.
 If this is a server fetch, then this is the url to fetch from.
 If it's an in-memory load, it depends on what each handler expects.
-* `srcExtension` is the extension of the resource you are loading, which selects the handler to use.
+* `ext` is the extension of the resource you are loading, which selects the handler to use.
 The extension is given in a ".ext" format.
 That is, a string that contains a dot, followed by the extension.
 Generally speaking, this will usually be the extension of an url.
-* `isServerFetch` is a boolean, and will determine if this is an in-memory load, or a server fetch.
+* `isFetch` is a boolean, and will determine if this is an in-memory load, or a server fetch.
 This will usually be true.

 So let's use an example.